zurb/F5-accessibility-audit/readme.md

 Foundation to be more accesibile out-of-the-box

 ## Tips I’m seeing
-Follow the three rules of ARIA
+- Follow the three rules of ARIA
-Change .button to button and a
+- Change .button to button and a
-Change disabled to [disabled] , style to use:  [disabled], a:not([href]) “ Links without hrefs, like buttons which include disabled, do not and should not receive focus” Buttons should never be left empty, there’s specific ways to meet this requirement we don’t meet yet (pg.
-28) Our tooltips should show during hover *and* focus alt should read like what the label would read like as standard text; "it express the function, not a description of something someone can’t see"
+- Change disabled to [disabled] , style to use:  [disabled], a:not([href])
+- “Links without hrefs, like buttons which include disabled, do not and should not receive focus”
+- Buttons should never be left empty, there’s specific ways to meet this requirement we don’t meet yet (pg.
+28)
+- Our tooltips should show during hover *and* focus
+- alt should read like what the label would read like as standard text; "it express the function, not a description of something someone can’t see"

 ## General
 - We must follow the three golden rules of ARIA at all times: http://www.w3.org/TR/aria-in-html/#first-rule-of-aria-use